DeplanckeLab/ChromatinHD/docs/description.md

 If a protein is strongly bound, it will lead to a "dip" of cut sites at the binding event

-It may be that the.
 We should at least see this at the TSS

 Could the model detect this at other sites?